I just said before the break, Harry Reid would not be the focus of a felony investigation.

 And the title of his piece is, I'll say it, President Mitt Romney.

-Conservatives growing enthusiasm is palpable and deserved.
+Conservatives' growing enthusiasm is palpable and deserved.

 Let me read you just a couple things from this.

-Conservative support for Romney was based largely on this.
+Until now, conservative support for Romney was based largely on this.

 He's not Obama.